Presentation and Status in Health Basket

 Drug interactions

-Although specific drug interaction studies have not been conducted with this product, the possibility of an additive or potentiating effect with CNS depressants (alcohol, barbiturates, opiates, sedatives, or anesthetics) should be considered.
-Because this productmay reduce blood pressure, caution in using drugs such as anti-hypertensives and/or cardiac glycosides with this productis advised.
+CNS Depressants: Although specific drug interaction studies have not been conducted, the possibility of an additive or potentiating effect with CNS depressants (alcohol, barbiturates, opiates, sedatives, or anesthetics) should be considered.

-Tricyclic antidepressants have been reported to blunt the hypotensive effect of systemic clonidine.
-It is not known whether the concurrent use of these agents in humans can lead to resulting interference with the IOP lowering effect.
+Tricyclic Antidepressants: Tricyclic antidepressants have been reported to blunt the hypotensive effect of systemic clonidine.
+It is not known whether the concurrent use of these agents with this medicinal product in humans can lead to resulting interference with the IOP lowering effect.
 Caution is advised in patients taking tricyclic antidepressants which can affect the metabolism and uptake of circulating amines.

 Pregnancy and Lactation